 👉 Local Tip: While visiting any type of waterfall around Puerto Rico, make sure to check the weather and any alerts for flash flooding.
 Always verify if it’s raining up in the mountain and keep your eyes open for signs of floods.
 Read my complete guide to safety in Puerto Rico to learn other ways to stay safe.

-A gorgeous Puerto Rican waterfall in San Sebastian that can be reached after an easy walk
+A gorgeous Puerto Rican waterfall in San Sebastian can be reached after an easy walk.

 🥾 Easy | 0.06 miles approx | 📍 Google Maps | 1h 40m from San Juan | Cost: free

 Salto Collazo is another one of the Puerto Rico waterfalls you can’t miss.
 This waterfall is right next to 111 Road in San Sebastián.
 You can get to it by parking on the main road and venturing beside the bridge down to the waterfall.
 Down the river, you can find a second waterfall, but the trail is more complicated and less clean.